AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/content-fragment-models.md

 ## Prerequisites {#prerequisites}

-This is a multi-part tutorial and it is assumed that an [AEM author environment is available](./overview.md#prerequisites) and optionally the [WKND Shared sample content has been installed](./overview.md#install-sample-content).
+This is a multi-part tutorial and it is assumed that an [AEM author environment is available](./overview.md#prerequisites)

 ## Objectives {#objectives}